Dates & Prices

 Day 17

-PortoContinue north on a local bus to Porto, the capital of the north that sits between a river and the Atlantic Ocean.
+PortoContinue north on a train to Porto, the capital of the north that sits between a river and the Atlantic Ocean.
 Stretching along the banks of the River Douro, Porto is one of Portugal's most romantic cities.
 Known for majestic bridges, medieval riverside district with its cobbled streets, merchants’ houses and cafes, Porto is also well known for one more thing – as the birthplace of the fortified wine, port.
 Indulge in an included group tasting of some famous tawny and ruby ports at one of the many wine houses across the river.
 Most of the grapes are grown and harvested in the nearby Douro Valley.
 If sampling the best from the region piques curiosity, why not learn more about the history of wine and port making at the Museu do Vinho later on in the afternoon.
 Alternatively, spend the evening soaking up the atmosphere of this coastal city in numerous cafes and restaurants that Porto has to offer.

 Meals: Breakfast -